nuxeo-sandbox/nuxeo-jit-blobstore/nuxeo-datagen-cli/ReadMe.md

 ### Context

-In the context of the 10B benchmark, we need to generate a very large number of files (for now PDFs).
+In the context of the 10B benchmark, we need to generate a very large number of files (PDFS, docx and png).

 This project packaged the `nuxeo-data-generator` as a CommandLine utility so that it can be used:

  - to generate data to feed Gatling tests
- - to gnerate files to fill a snowball
+ - to generate files to fill an AWS snowball
+ - to inject dans directly inside Nuxeo

 ### Build